-Say no to bleached bodies – Susan Peters shares throwback photo - INFORMATION NIGERIA
+Say No To Bleached Bodies – Susan Peters Shares Throwback Photo - INFORMATION NIGERIA

-Susan Peters took to her Instagram page to share a throwback photo.

-She threw shades at ladies who bleach their skin and advised them to be comfortable in their own skin, embracing as their natural colour as it is their only assurance.
+Nollywood Actress, Susan Peters has thrown shade at those ladies who bleach their skin.
+She advised ladies to be comfortable in their own skin and embrace their natural color as it is their only assurance.

 Issa throw back, we are black and proud.
 We say no to bleached bodies.
 Love your skin color, that’s your assurance, if you are fair or yellow that’s what God gave you but don’t bleach from black to white mbok.
 This is Nigeria